Intellectual Property Regulations - 2024/25

 5.3.1 Prior to the disclosure of confidential University IP to any third party any Research Student undertaking the disclosure should check that there is an appropriate agreement in place.
 Appropriate agreements relating to confidentiality and IP can be obtained from Research and Innovation Services.

-5.3.2 Before releasing any University IP to a third party to which a Research Student is connected either through having a position such as director or trustee, a contract of employment, a consultancy agreement or any form of financial remuneration they will first notify Research and Innovation Services.
-Any such transfer of IP should be on a fully commercial arm's length basis.
+5.3.2 Before releasing any University IP to a third party to which a Research Student is connected either through having a position such as director or trustee, a contract of employment, a consultancy agreement, or any form of financial remuneration they will first notify Research and Innovation Services.
+Any such transfer of IP should be on an arm's length basis and must be conducted by Research and Innovation Services.

-5.3.3 Research students working as visitors at the premises of another institution shall make themselves aware and abide by the terms and conditions of any Visiting Workers Agreement in place at the time of the visit.
+5.3.3 Research Students working as visitors at the premises of another institution shall make themselves aware and abide by the terms and conditions of any Visiting Workers Agreement or similar agreement in place at the time of the visit.

 5.4 Interactions with the Norwich Research Park